mlowen/Pyke/README.md

 When running pyke all arguments are optional.

+* `-h, --help` show this help message and exit
+* `-t target [target ...], --targets target [target ...]` Targets to build, default target is 'default'
+* `-f file, --file file` The build file to load, default file name is 'build.pyke'
+* `-v, --version` Displays version information
+* `-l, --list` Lists all of the available targets in the build file.
 * `-a, --all` Run build/clean against all targets in the build file.
 * `-c, --clean` Remove all build artifacts generated when the target is built.
-* `-d, --dependencies` Generates and stores the dependencies for the source files in the target.
+* `-d, --dependencies` Generate and store the dependencies for the source files in the target.
-* `-f file, --file file` The build file to load, default file name is 'build.pyke'
-* `-h, --help` show this help message and exit
-* `-j, --json` Force the file to load as json, when no file is specified then the default file name will be 'build.json'
-* `-l, --list` Lists all of the available targets in the build file.
 * `-r, --rebuild` Runs a clean followed by a build on the specified targets.
-* `-t target [target ...], --target target [target ...]` Targets to build, default target is 'default'
-* `-v, --version` Displays version information.
+* `-b, --builders` List the available builders that can be used.

 ## Pyke File
 A pyke build file for all intents and purposes is a python script, anything you can do in a python script can be done in a pyke script.
 A build (including pre & post build methods) are run from the directory that the build file is located in which will be referred to as the base path in this section.